regara/Basic-Calendar/README.md

 Basic-Calendar

-Fills in the whitespace before and after the days in the current months. populates the fields with #'s for the days in the current month.
+Fills in the whitespace before and after the days in the current month. populates the fields with #'s for the days in the current month.